CULTIVATING CHANGE

 $635 Billion

-Agricultural subsidies provided - over half are distortive & harmful
+Agricultural subsidies provided, over half of which are distortive & harmful

 $430 Billion